Lorenzo Scattorin

 Lorenzo Scattorin (born 22 September 1971) is an Italian voice actor who contributes to voicing characters in movies, cartoons, anime and other content.

-He is well known for providing the voice of the character Sanji in the Italian language version of the long-running anime series One Piece and Pedro Pascal in The Last of Us.
+He is well known for providing the voice of the character Sanji in the Italian language version of the long-running anime series One Piece and Joel Miller in The Last of Us.
 Scattorin also voiced Seto Kaiba in the Italian-language version of Yu-Gi-Oh!
 Duel Monsters.

 He provided the voice of the character Hanzo in the video game Overwatch.

 He is also the son of actor and voice actor Maurizio Scattorin.
 He works at Merak Film, Studio Asci, Studio P.V. and other dubbing studios in Italy.